space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 The project is in a functional state with a multipage Streamlit application.
 The main page provides interactive 1D and 2D simulations with various visualization options.
 The Parameter Analysis page offers tools to explore parameter relationships and stability conditions.
 The Numerical Analysis page provides tools for analyzing convergence and error properties.

-A new Graph Diffusion page is now being planned to explore diffusion processes on graph structures.
-This will include both ordinary and finite-velocity diffusion models, with and without potential terms.
+A new Graph Diffusion page has been implemented with graph construction and visualization capabilities.
+Users can create different types of graph structures (grid, triangular, hexagonal, Erdős–Rényi, Barabási–Albert, and custom graphs) and visualize them interactively.
+Graph construction tools are placed in the sidebar for better user experience, while visualization options are displayed in the main content area.

 Parameter persistence has been implemented using file-based storage, allowing user settings to be remembered between sessions.
 The application structure has been modularized with a clear separation between pages, components, and core functionality.